Living Toys

 Living Toys, Op.
 9, is a composition for chamber ensemble by the English composer Thomas Adès.
 It was written in 1993 as a part of his MPhil portfolio in Composition at Cambridge University and premiered at the Barbican Hall in London under Oliver Knussen.

 Instrumentation

-The work is scored for a chamber ensemble of 14 players, which consists of: flute (doubling piccolo), oboe (doubling cor anglais and sopranino recorder), clarinet (doubling E-flat clarinet and bass clarinet), bassoon (doubling contrabassoon), French horn (doubling whip), trumpet (doubling piccolo trumpet), trombone, percussion, piano, violin I & II, viola, cello and double bass.
-Adès uses a wide variety of extended techniques, such as the double bass player and pianist hitting the back of their instruments.
+The work is scored for a chamber ensemble of 14 players, which consists of: flute (doubling piccolo), oboe (doubling cor anglais and sopranino recorder), clarinet (doubling E♭ clarinet and bass clarinet), bassoon (doubling contrabassoon), French horn (doubling whip), trumpet (doubling piccolo trumpet), trombone, percussion, piano, violin I & II, viola, cello and double bass.
+Adès uses a wide variety of extended techniques, such as the double bass player and pianist hitting the backs of their instruments.

 Structure

 The work is divided into five main sections, with three additional parts whose names are anagrams of each other.
 A poem by Adès is inscribed in the score, albeit allegedly "translated from the Spanish".
 Imagery from the poem relates to sections of the work in both titles and musical material.

 The opening of the piece involves a horn solo over which glittering, ethereal figures are played on high woodwinds, gongs and string harmonics.

 Inspired by a now-extinct bull of humongous size.
 The Aurochs was a cattle native to Europe, Asia, and North Africa.
 This section of the piece evokes a bullfight, with members of the ensemble (including the conductor) clapping along to frantic castanets which accompany bass clarinet, bassoon, trombone, cello and bass.